an0nymoos3/an0nymoos3/README.md

 ###

-<p align="left">I'm an0nymoos3, a university student currently residing in Sweden.</p>
+<p align="left">I'm an0nymoos3, a university student from Sweden, studying a master in computer science and engineering.</p>

 ###